 The Thesis Statement

 A thesis statement is an opinion or a claim the rest of the essay supports.
-During the early stages of the writing process, it sometimes is called the tentative thesis because the writer may need to narrow it, broaden it, slightly change it or completely change it as he goes through the writing process.
+During the early stages of the writing process, it sometimes is called the tentative thesis because you may need to narrow it, broaden it, slightly change it or completely change it as you go through the writing process.
 The thesis statement should accomplish three objectives: be in line with the assigned topic, answer a specific question about the topic and model the basic structure of the essay.
 For a classic five-paragraph essay, the thesis statement should mention the three items that will appear in the body paragraphs.
 If the assigned topic is the American Revolution, the thesis statement might be, "The causes of the American Revolution were disputes over representation in Parliament, economic independence and unreasonable impositions on the colonists."

 The job of the introduction is to spark the reader's interest in the topic and lead toward the thesis statement which usually appears at the end of the introductory paragraph.
 There are several simple strategies for writing an interesting introduction.
 An introduction may start with a definition of the assigned topic.
 This may include a dictionary definition, but a better tactic is to define the topic in your own words.
 An introduction about genetically altered food might begin this way: "Genetic engineering refers to the manipulation of a living organism’s DNA or other cellular material to achieve a desired result."
 A second method of introduction is to use an interesting quotation that is related to the topic.
 A final idea is to use an interesting fact or statistic that relates to the topic: "It is estimated that more than 25,000 colonists died during the American Revolution."

 The body of the essay sustains the reader’s interest and supports the thesis with well-developed paragraphs that contain interesting facts, details, examples or events.
 A good paragraph will contain a topic sentence, supporting sentences and a transition sentence that leads the reader to the next paragraph.
 The length of a paragraph will vary depending on the topic.
 If a paragraph is too short, it may be undeveloped.
-If it is too long, it may be repetitive or it may contain too many ideas and probably should be broken into two or three separate paragraphs.
+If it is too long, it may be repetitive, or it may contain too many ideas and probably should be broken into two or three separate paragraphs.
 The best way to organize the body paragraphs in a formal essay is to use the thesis statement as a map.
-The body of the American Revolution essay mentioned in the previous section would be organized into at least three paragraphs: one discussing disputes over American representation in Parliament, a second giving examples of the types of economic independence the colonists sought and a third giving examples of the impositions the colonists considered unreasonable.
+The body of the American Revolution essay would be organized into at least three paragraphs: one discussing disputes over American representation in Parliament, a second giving examples of the types of economic independence the colonists sought and a third giving examples of the impositions the colonists considered unreasonable.

 Revising and Rewriting